-Pants: Slacks, jeans, and knee-length or longer shorts.
+Pants: Slacks, jeans, shorts should be no shorter than 3 inches above the knee.
 Pants are to be neat, clean, and hemmed, not frayed or faded, and without holes.
 Hanging chains are not permitted.
 Waistlines on pants should be worn around the waist.